Luchador/GUD/tools/geditor/docs/SETUP_MARKERS.md

 the corresponding `Ump_setup*.set` file and retains that actual name for saving.
 It does not substitute multiplayer data for solo missions or damaged files.

+When a level opens, the viewport camera starts 200 world units (two metres) above the first normal-play spawn marker and faces that spawn's horizontal direction.
+This uses the marker's grounded position in both solo and multiplayer setups.
+If no spawn is available, the existing view of the level bounds remains.
+This placement runs only when opening a level; rebuilding geometry, editing, and undo/redo preserve the user's viewpoint.
+Model-viewer orbit cameras are unaffected.

 ## Artwork and lighting

 The four GLBs are embedded in GEditor.exe from `geditorassets`; installed